Skip to main content

 • Wireless Network

-A Wireless network is easy to install and configure since they do not require physical cables.
+A wireless network is easy to install and configure since it does not require physical cables.

 However, optimizing wireless coverage and addressing interference issues may require additional planning and deployment of wireless access points.